Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 P(\text{at least one bug}) = 1 - (1 - p)^n
 $$

-Now use a very generous assumption: only 1% of meaningful changes cause a production bug.
+Now use an illustrative assumption: only 1% of meaningful changes cause a production bug.
+I chose that number for a deliberately simple model of repeated exposure; it is not an observed industry rate.

 For 500 meaningful shipped changes: